I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 Introduction

-In the project's Slack channel, various discussions progress daily in threads.
-However, it's difficult to keep track of information scattered across multiple threads, especially cases where "there was a new reply to an old thread yesterday" which are easy to miss.
+In our project's Slack channels, various discussions progress within threads every day.
+However, it's difficult to keep track of information scattered across multiple threads, especially in cases where "there was a new reply to an old thread yesterday," which is easy to miss.

-So I created a system that uses Claude Cowork's scheduling feature (cron) to automatically generate and post daily recaps of Slack channels every morning.
-Since I was able to implement this without writing a single line of code, just by refining requirements through conversation, I'd like to share the process and key considerations.
+Therefore, I created a system that uses Claude Cowork's scheduling feature (cron) to automatically generate and post daily recaps of Slack channels every morning.
+I found it interesting that I was able to achieve this without writing a single line of code, just by refining requirements through conversation, so I'd like to introduce the process and key points.

-A bot that automatically summarizes the previous day's Slack channel activity at 9am on weekdays and posts it to the channel in the following format.
+A bot that automatically summarizes the previous day's Slack channel activity every weekday morning at 9 AM and posts it to the channel in the following format:

 Features include:

-- Cross-monitoring 2 channels spanning internal channels and client channels (Slack Connect), automatically merging identical topics
+- Cross-monitoring of 2 channels: internal and client channels (Slack Connect), automatically merging identical topics

-- Reliably capturing new replies to old threads
+- Captures new replies to old threads without missing any

 Prerequisites/Environment